carbonalyser/Carbonalyser/README.md

 |--------------|-----------------|

-Carbonalyser allows to visualize the electricity consumption and greenhouse gases (GHG) emissions that your Internet browsing leads to.
+Carbonalyser allows to visualize the electricity consumption and greenhouse gases (GHG) emissions that your Internet browsing leads to.<br />

 Visualizing it will get you to understand that impacts of digital technologies on climate change and natural resources are not virtual, although they are hidden behind our screens.
 <br />